hubci/hugo-docker/README.md

 A Docker image for [Hugo](http://gohugo.io/), a static-site generator.
 Includes [HTMLProofer](https://github.com/gjtorikian/html-proofer) for testing.
 Hosted on [Docker Hub](https://hub.docker.com/r/cibuilds/hugo/).

-Currently, this Docker image is designed to be used as a base image on CircleCI 2.0 for building, testing, and deploying Hugo based websites.
+Currently, this Docker image is designed to be used as a base image on CircleCI for building, testing, and deploying Hugo based websites.

-I plan to make this image useful for local testing and build/test/deploy on Travis CI as well in the future.
+I plan to make this image useful for local testing and build/test/deploy on other CI provider as well in the future.

 ## Using on CircleCI

-Using this image to build your Hugo generated website on CircleCI 2.0 can be as simple as using the following configuration in `.circleci/config.yml`:
+Using this image to build your Hugo generated website on CircleCI can be as simple as using the following configuration in `.circleci/config.yml`:

 ```
 version: 2.1